lundstroem/rtb/README.md

 drawing directly to the screen, and to write to the audio output buffer in real time using Swift.

 ## Workflow
-Add new files which extends RTB, and change the instance returned by RTB.instance().
+Add new files which extend RTB, and change the instance returned by RTB.instance().
 When aiming to create a new project for App Store release etc, it's advisable to copy the whole project to a new repo to avoid sharing code with other projects.
 Set supported Device Orientation, bundleID etc in the new project.

 ## Specs